-In the medical field, technology is making an impact in many forms, especially in the area of medical devices-hydrophilic coating applications are just one of those booming innovations.
+In the medical field, technology is making an impact in many forms, especially in the area of medical devices.
+Hydrophilic coatings are just one of those booming innovations.

 Hydrophilic coatings are suitable for vascular catheters, guidewires and a wide range of polymeric and metallic substances.
 The mechanism through which the hydrophilic coating alters the chemical interaction of medical devices is through a dynamic hydrogen bond with water.
 These hydrophilic coatings facilitate aqueous interactions and exhibit a very low coefficient of friction.

 As a result, when the chemical interaction of the hydrophilic coatings’ properties is combined, they are suitable for biological interactions not otherwise possible – perfect for medical device coatings.
 For example, the lubricity of hydrophilic coatings decreases severe abrasion between device surfaces and a patient’s vessel walls.
 This may be better understood as the basis of hydrophilic coatings stemming from hyaluronic acid, a natural lubricant in body tissues, which are biocompatible.
 This relationship also aids in explaining how guidewires which employ hydrophilic coatings help to reduce or eliminate thrombosis.

 Hydrophilic Coating FDA Regulations